CloudLabs-Samples/EduLabs/DataScience/JupyterNotebook-linux/Readme.md

 ## Summary

-In this exercise, you have signed in to the JupyterLab Portal and learned how to use Notebook to run the code and get the desired results.
+In this exercise, you have signed in to the JupyterLab Portal using User_id and password and expolre the JupyterLab portal and learned how to use the Notebook and  run the code of each cell of the file and get the desired results.